sdfggvfvj/bianzhidai-2.0/README.md

 ## Download & Install

 > [!WARNING]
-> To use the "bianzhidai" font, it is mandatory to credit the designer, Xiaoyuan Gao, and the foundry, notyourtype.
-Please visit their website for more details: [Xiaoyuan Gao and notyourtype foundry](https://notyourtype.nl/).
+> To use the "bianzhidai" font, it is mandatory to credit the designer, [Xiaoyuan Gao, notyourtype foundry](https://notyourtype.nl/) and Velvetyne Type Foundry.
 Acknowledging and appreciating creative contributions is essential.
 So, please ensure you give appropriate credit to the typeface and designer.

 [By clicking this link, you agree to credit the designer.
 Download bianzhidai font here!](https://github.com/sdfggvfvj/bianzhidai-2.0/archive/refs/heads/main.zip)